Logical CONNECTIVES

 Logical connectives articulate simple or complex well-formed propositions so as to construct well-formed complex propositions, or formulas.
-Propositional calculus studies logical syntax, that is the rules of construction of well-formed formulas.
+Propositional calculus studies logical syntax, that is the rules for constructing well-formed formulas.
 It determines, among these formulas, which are valid formulas (logical laws, tautologies).

-Propositions are denoted by the capital letters P, Q, R… They are said to be unanalyzed, that is, taken as a whole, in opposition with analyzed propositions “[Subject] is [Predicate]” considered in the predicate calculus.
+Propositions are denoted by the capital letters P, Q, R… They are said to be unanalyzed, that is, taken as a whole, in contrast to the analyzed propositions “[Subject] is [Predicate]” considered in the predicate calculus.

 A binary logical connective combines two propositions (simple or complex) P and Q into a new complex proposition “P [connective] Q”.
 Logical connectives (or connectors) are also called functors, function words or logical operators

-The most used connectives are denoted and read as follows:
+The most common connectives are denoted and read as follows:

-Logical connectives are defined on the basis of the possible truth-values given to the propositions they combine.
-A specific logical connective is defined by the kind of combination it accepts between the truth-values of the component proposition.
+Logical connectives are defined on the basis of the possible truth values given to the propositions they combine.
+A particular logical connective is defined by the kind of combination it accepts between the truth values of the component propositions.

-1.1 The truth tables approach to binary connectives
+1. The truth table approach to binary connectives

 A logical connective is defined by its associated truth table.
-The truth table of a “P connec Q” binary connective is a three-column, five-line table.
+The truth table of a “P connec Q” binary connective is a table with three columns and five rows.

-— The letters P, Q … denote the propositions; the letters T and F denote their truth-values: true (T) or false (F).
-P and Q are propositions, while truth and falsehood are said of propositions, “P is True”, “P is False”; so the corresponding abbreviating letters use a different typographic character.
+— The letters P, Q … denote the propositions; the letters T and F denote their truth values: true (T) or false (F).
+P and Q are propositions, while truth and falsity are said of propositions, “P is True”, “P is False”; so, the corresponding abbreviating letters use a different typographical character.

 — Columns: